JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Voluntary Conversion of Blips

-The second player controlling aliens and blips may decide to reveal an activated blip, which costs the entire 6 AP budget of the blip.
+The player controlling aliens and blips may decide to reveal an activated blip, which costs the entire 6 AP budget of the blip.
 Blips are represented using "blip", "blip_2" or "blip_3" tokens.
 The regular "blip" token transforms into a single alien, "blip_2" transforms into two aliens, and "blip_3" transforms into three aliens.
 The first alien is placed on the cell that the blip was occupying.
 The one or two additional aliens when available may be placed by the alien player in any empty cell adjacent to first alien that is not visible to any marine.
 If there are insufficient cells meeting this condition for placement, the additional aliens that cannot be placed are forfeited.
 Aliens are also forfeited if placing them would increase the number of aliens on the board above 22.